2021 Honduran general election

 General elections were held in Honduras on 28 November 2021.
 Among the positions being contested was the President of Honduras, head of state and head of government of Honduras, to replace Juan Orlando Hernández from the National Party.
 Also up for election were the 128 deputies of the National Congress, 20 deputies to the Central American Parliament, 298 mayors and 298 vice mayors, as well as 2,092 council members.

 Following the election, Nasry Asfura of the National Party and Xiomara Castro of Libre both declared victory as votes were being counted.
 On 30 November 2021, Asfura and the National Party conceded to Castro.
-Castro's win made her the first female president-elect of Honduras, the person with the most vote in the history of Honduras, and ended 12 years of conservative National Party rule.
+Castro's win made her the first female president-elect of Honduras, the person with the most votes obtained in the history of Honduras, and ended 12 years of conservative National Party rule.
+She also became the first President elected from a party other than the National Party, Liberal Party, or their predecessors.

 Background

 Incumbent president Juan Orlando Hernández was first elected in 2013 after defeating Xiomara Castro, and re-elected in 2017 after orchestrating an amendment to Constitution of Honduras to allow for his reelection.
-There were large protests against Hernandez following the 2017 elections.
+There were large protests against Hernandez following the 2017 elections, which the OAS stated contained numerous irregularities.

 Electoral system

 The President of Honduras is elected by plurality, with the candidate receiving the most votes in a single round of voting declared the winner.

 The 128 members of the National Congress are elected by open list proportional representation from 18 multi-member constituencies based on the departments ranging in size from one to 23 seats.
 Seats are allocated using the Hare quota.
+Each voter can cast as many votes as the number of seats to be filled in the district.
+Votes are cast for individual candidates.